hbtalha/QThisPlayer/README.md

 </div>

 # QThisPlayer
 A media player written in Qt C++ using libvlc.
-Created for personal use to help me watching video tutorials better.
+Created for personal use to help me watch video tutorials better.

 # Motivation
 When I am starting to learn a new technology I always start by watching video tutorials I find on YouTube.
 Recently I have been watching more and more one video long (3 - 6 hours) course than single videos in a playlist.